DylanCh/MapApp/README.md

 # MapApp

-This extension allows you to save a searched path, screenshot it as a PNG image.
-It also allows you to retrieve all of the saved searches from the past.
+This extension allows you to save a searched path, screensnap it as a PNG image.
+It also allows you to retrieve all of the saved searches from the past.You can see the demonstrations here: https://vimeo.com/201802625.

 I created 2 components: for saving a path search and for retrieving saved searches.